corda/corda-docs-portal/content/en/platform/corda/5.0/application-networks/creating/mgm/cpi.md

 Registration for an MGM is essentially finalising setup of the the group, but currently the registration terminology is kept in-line with the member setup.

 This is a simple file that you can construct manually.
-For example, to manually create the `GroupPolicy.json` file in the same directory as the CPB created in the previous example:
+For example, to manually create the `GroupPolicy.json` file in your working directory:

 {{< tabs >}}
 {{% tab name="Bash"%}}